QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 ### Firm size

-Here is a plot of the firm size distribution taken from Forbes Global 2000.
+Here is a plot of the firm size distribution for the largest 500 firms in 2020 taken from Forbes Global 2000.

 ```{code-cell} ipython3
 :tags: [hide-input]